anvilsecure/usb-racer/README.md

   --debug-level DEBUG_LEVEL
 ```

-Running `mass-storage` with just a path to a disk image and block size will present a basic mass storage device to the host.
+Running `usbracer-storage` with just a path to a disk image and block size will present a basic mass storage device to the host.
 It is pretty slow, so you are better off using the standard mass storage gadget than this if all you want is a mass storage device.
 The fun is with the options!

 ```
-> mass_storage.py --block-size 512 /path/to/disk.img
+> usbracer-storage --block-size 512 /path/to/disk.img
 ```

 ### Write Protect/Drops